 This situation is not a straightforward one, and the comparison with Unitemps is important for understanding why.

 Unitemps is run through a wholly-owned subsidiary of the University of Warwick.
 This means that it is owned by the University, but also that individuals working through Unitemps are technically working for a body distinct from the University.
 This has consequences for pay and conditions (as Unitemps employees can be treated differently to other University staff effectively doing the same work).
 It also has consequences for industrial action, which I discuss later.

 This is a very canny business move.
 Rather than use an external employment agency to hire workers on less favourable terms and conditions, Warwick has created its own.

-All existing evidence points to TeachHigher also being a subsidiary.
+All existing evidence points to TeachHigher also being run through a subsidiary.

 In a sense, hiring teaching staff in this way could more accurately be described as ‘internal outsourcing’.
 I have also seen it described as ‘insourcing’.
 Regardless of what you choose to call it, however, the entire point of these organisations is to create a situation where university departments have (at least) two tiers of academic workers.
 This makes it easier to treat the lower tier poorly, and to prevent different groups of academic staff from working together for better conditions.

 It’s also worth making the point that Unitemps is already used to employ hourly-paid staff at a number of universities (including Leicester and Nottingham) and Warwick is intending to roll out TeachHigher to other institutions also.
 This will by definition amount to the outsourcing of teaching and research staff.